crownstone/cloud-installer/README.md

 ./install.sh ~/crownstone-cloud
 ```

-Some questions may be asked
+Some installation confirmations may be asked during the installation process and you might need to update the keys of `mongo-init.js`.

 You can see logs with `journalctl --user`.